sunfmin/mcp-go-debugger/docs/PRD.md

 User: "I want to debug my Go application in the current directory."
 AI: "I'll help you debug your application.
 Let me start it with debugging enabled."
 [AI uses MCP Go Debugger to launch the application] "I've started your application with debugging enabled.
-What part of the code would you like to examine?"
+What part of the code would you like to eval?"
 ```

 #### Example 2: Setting a Breakpoint